PhilJac56/Tauri-React-Musixel/src/README.md

 - **Highcharts**: A library for creating interactive charts.

 ## Getting Started
-To test the application, an example Excel file is provided in the insights section.
+To test the application, an example Excel file is provided in src/ExcelExempleFile.
 This file is formatted similarly to Routenote's real statistics files (not the "summary" monthly version but includes all data).

 ## Project Structure
 For better organization, it's common to create a `src/components/` folder for `.jsx` components and a `src/services/` folder for `.js` endpoints and calculations.
 In this project, however, all files are located in the `src` directory, with English comments added for each function.